Love Runs Blind: Tours

 LRB has performed over 1,000 gigs that have included extensive performances in Bangladesh as well as tours in Asia, Europe, and the United States.
 Their first show outside country was held in India in 1997 at Jadavpur University, where LRB was to perform.
 But the organisers were a little bit doubtful about the quality of the band.
 After their performance they request LRB to act as a judge which Ayub Bachchu agreed to comply with.
 In 1998, LRB went for their first international tour in United States, where they played in seven states.
 In 1998, the group also played in Qatar, Abu Dhabi, Japan, Germany, Austria, and Italy.
 The group played a second tour in the United States in 2000.
 The group had a European tour in 2002, which included Austria, the United Kingdom, and Australia.

-From 2003 through 2006, LRB performed twice in Italy and Belgium.
-They also performed in many cities in India as well as Germany, Singapore, Hong Kong, and Wembley Arena in London.
-At Singapore they performed at Fort Canyon Park stage.
 In 2005 and 2006, LRB performed in Salt Lake Stadium, Science City Theater, Alpha Bangla, ETV Bangla, Najrul Manch, Rabindra Shorobor, Guru Nanak University (Jodhpur), Haldia Utshab, Durgapur University, Kalyani, Govt Engineer College in the fest "EXOTICA '08", and recently at NRS Medical College and Hospital, Kolkata in their college fest "ECSTASY 2013".
-LRB has performed in Wimbledon Stadium in London, Madison Square Garden in New York City twice, and Ellin Garden in the United Kingdom.
+LRB has performed in Madison Square Garden in New York City.

 LRB also has used its music to support social causes in conjunction with other Bengali rock groups.
 Recently, they performed in support of children endangered by the recent Tsunami and Sidr.
 Also, they have performed in support of campaigns to "Say No to Drugs", "Save Motherhood", and "Victims Against Non-violence".
 In 1998 Ayub bachchu released a solo album "বাঁচাও বিধাতা (Save Me God)" for the aid of the flood-stricken people of the country.